floesche/neuView/STRATEGY_REFACTORING_SUMMARY.md

 ## Benefits of Refactoring

 ### 1. Improved Code Organization
+- ✅ Base strategy interfaces separated into base.py
+- ✅ All exceptions organized in exceptions.py
-- ✅ Each strategy is in its own dedicated file
+- ✅ Each strategy implementation in its own dedicated file
 - ✅ `__init__.py` files only handle imports/exports
 - ✅ Consistent with services package structure
 - ✅ Clear separation of concerns